Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 By just doing their work after the changes, the employees will automatically fulfil the vision, due to the tight connection between the vision, strategy and the actual changes done in the transformation.

 Short term wins can be seen directly all over the organisation, since the transformation can be done all over the organisation at once.
-This is due to that root causes are solved, meaning we know that it will be better, i.e. we have not copied someone else’s method, framework or way of working.
+This is due to that root causes are removed, meaning we know that it will be better, i.e., we have not copied someone else’s method, framework or way of working.

 Sustaining the change is also easier, since everybody has understood that organisational problem-solving is vital, it is really common sense.
 What is important to understand is that we have changed the system by dissolving the problems within it, meaning that the culture will change to the better automatically at the different contexts within the organisation.
 There is therefore no need to push out (and must not be) values of how people should be.
 These value statements (on the walls) are also easily gamed by the employees, which means that it will take even longer time, and more people will be employed that learnt the game, until it is understood that it did not work this time either.
 The new system with its new ways for people to interact will give the new culture automatically over time depending on context, most probably a short time, the easier the context is.